We Ship Worldwide

 5. Make Sure the Date Code is Correct:

-Since the 1980s Louis Vuitton began using a proprietary date code system to detail where and when its handbags were made.
-Chanel uses a sequence of numbers for date code, and this works as a serial number and can be used in the authentication process.
+From the 1980s till the early 2021 Louis Vuitton used a proprietary date code system to detail where and when its handbags were made.
+Chanel uses a sequence of numbers for date code, and this works as a serial number which can be used in the authentication process.
 Hermes uses a letter within a shape to determine the year the bag was made.

-Louis Vuitton uses a combination of letters and numbers to determine the location and the precise time the bag was made - down to the week of the year!
+Until early 2021 Louis Vuitton used a combination of letters and numbers to determine the location and the week of the year when the bag was manufactured.
 Verifying the LV bag’s date code is real and matches the “made in” stamp is a major authentication checkbox.

 Country codes: